cortex-js/compute-engine/src/docs/guide-symbolic-computing.md

 Note that unlike `expr.isSame()`, `expr.isEqual()` can return `true`, `false` or `undefined`.
 The latter value indicates that there is not enough information to determine if the two expressions are mathematically equal.
-Adding some assumptions may result in a different answer.

 <code-playground layout="stack" show-line-numbers autorun="never">
 <pre slot="javascript">